codeigniter4/CodeIgniter4/user_guide_src/source/libraries/cookies.rst

 Dispatching Cookies in Store
 ============================

+.. deprecated:: 4.1.6

+.. important:: This method is deprecated.
+It will be removed in future releases.

 More often than not, you do not need to concern yourself in manually sending cookies.
 CodeIgniter will do this for you.
 However, if you really need to manually send cookies, you can use the ``dispatch`` method.
 Just like in sending other headers, you need to make sure the headers are not yet sent by checking the value